Shadow Priest DPS Spell Summary — Shadowlands 9.2

 DPS Cooldowns for Shadow Priest

-Shadowfiend has a 3-minute cooldown which summons a shadowy fiend that attacks your target for 15 seconds.
+Shadowfiend has a 3-minute cooldown which summons a shadowy fiend that attacks your target for 10 seconds.
 It is an offensive cooldown that is not particularly strong.
 Ideally, it should be paired with high Haste buffs or right before Voidform as getting more Haste means more melees so more insanity gained.

 Utility Spells for Shadow Priest